 - Upgrade to the best room (excluding suites) when available

 Hyatt already has one of the most respected hotel loyalty programs. the World of Hyatt Credit Card continues to add more value for every Hyatt stay.
-This is arguably one of the best hotel credit cards that you can own because of the generous purchase rewards, two free hotel night certificates, and accelerated membership benefits.
+This is arguably one of the best travel credit cards that you can own because of the generous purchase rewards, two free hotel night certificates, and accelerated membership benefits.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.